This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 The hearing is to decide what is fair to both sides, not to find anyone guilty or innocent.

-This kind of hearing should be dealt with in private, with only you, the lender or their representative and the District Judge in the room.
+This kind of hearing is usually held in the District Judge’s office (known as ‘chambers').
+Usually, there will only be you, the lender or their representative and the District Judge in the room.
 The District Judge is the person who will decide your case.
-Call them ‘Sir’ or ‘Madam’.
+Call them ‘Judge’.

 Even if the court decides you cannot afford to stay in your home, you will not be evicted from your home on the date of the hearing.